 Double click on the Stored Procedure Transformation to see, and alter the properties.
-Below screenshot show you the list of available properties in Transformation tab:
+Below screenshot shows you the list of available properties in the Transformation tab:

 - Rename: This button helps you to rename the Stored Procedure Transformation name.

-- Description: Use this place to provide a valid description about this transformation.
+- Description: Use this place to provide a valid description of this transformation.

-Below screenshot show you the available options in the Ports tab:
+Below screenshot shows you the available options in the Ports tab:

 Within the properties tab, click on the Arrow button beside the Connection Information type, and use the Connection variable $Source.
 This is because we used the Stored procedure that exists in information Source.